WebOrigami/extensions/handlebars/README.md

-This package defines a loader for [Handlebars](https://handlebarsjs.com) templates that can be used in [Origami](https://weborigami.org) programs.
+This package defines a handler for [Handlebars](https://handlebarsjs.com) templates that can be used in [Origami](https://weborigami.org) programs.

-This is intended to be useful to Handlebars users, and also as a reference implementation of writing a loader for a new file type in Origami.
+This is intended to be useful to Handlebars users, and also as a reference implementation of writing a handler for a new file type in Origami.

 ## Installation